rkumar/zfm/README.md

 You can interface with your frequent files and directories utilities using `zfmfiles` and `zfmdirs`.
 Currently, I use rupa's Z utility, so `zfmdirs` pulls out directory names from the $HOME/.z database.
 Similarly, `zfmfiles` lists files from my $HOME/.viminfo file.
 You can replace the code in these files to interface with autojump or whatever other utility you use.
+I'd rather use an existing tool for this that re-invent the same functionality (all these utilities hook into cd or chpwd)

 ##Changes##

 A summary of version-wise changes.

+###0.0.2###

+    Too many small changes to document.
+You can see the git log or tags listing for details.

+    * you can select single or multiple files in all views (except for directory listings).
+Press ENTER for finishing selection, ESCAPE to cancel.

 ###0.0.1w###